comparison

 Choose Quicktion if:

-- You use (or might use) Google Sheets, Airtable, Linear, or Trello alongside Notion
+• You use (or might use) Google Sheets, Airtable, Linear, Trello, or Google Drive alongside Notion

 Choose TaskRobin if: